 This secluded island in Lake Erie, 32 kilometres (20 miles) from the Ontario mainland, is the southernmost inhabited point in Canada.
 Pelee Island is a quiet place, where you can chill on the beach, take a leisurely bike ride, go birdwatching, or sample the fruits of the island’s winery.
 At the northeast end of Pelee is a historic 19th-century lighthouse, while the Fish Point Provincial Nature Reserve, in the island’s southwest corner, is a good place to spot birds.
 You can walk or cycle the Pelee Island Waterfront Trail, a 28-kilometre (17-mile) loop around the island; rent a bike from the local rental shop if you don’t have your own.
 Pelee has a grocery store, but if you need anything out of the ordinary, bring it with you from the mainland.
 Note that Point Pelee National Park, a beautiful Lake Erie parkland that’s worth a detour, is on the mainland near the town of Leamington, not on Pelee Island.

-Two bird migration routes meet at Pelee Island, so if you’re a bird watcher, visit in the spring, when the island usually holds an annual birding festival in May.
+Two bird migration routes meet at Pelee Island, so if you’re a bird watcher, book one of the island’s cottage rentals for spring, when the island usually holds an annual birding festival in May.
 Pelee is busiest throughout the summer months, the best season for beachgoers.
 Many of Pelee’s limited number of restaurants and other businesses are closed during the winter, when the island’s population drops to about 300 from its summer high of 1,500.
 The ferries from the mainland operate only between April and early December.

 At the Pelee Island Heritage Centre, an eclectic little museum opposite the ferry terminal, you can dig into the island’s history and ecology, including its birds and wildlife, its shipwrecks, and its early residents.